yuyan-z/BayesUCB-river/readme.md

 - bayes_ucb.py

 It implements the BayesUCB algorithm<sup>[1]</sup> for the multi-armed bandit problem with the [River](https://github.com/online-ml/river/tree/main) library.
-We chose to use a Beta distribution when computing the posterior distribution and the upper confidence bound (UCB) on the expected reward of each arm.
+We chose to use a Beta distribution to compute the posterior distribution, and use the p-th quantile as the upper confidence bound (UCB) for each arm.
 The arm with the highest UCB is then pulled.
-And the posterior’s distribution is updated after each pull.
+And the posterior distribution for the pulled arm is updated.

 - test.py